caninetools/canine.tools/docs/services/index.md

 You can see status for each service at the [status page](https://status.canine.tools).
 Services will auto-update and restart automatically.
 If something is down, give it a few minutes!

-All frontends & services are not modified from their linked source unless specified.
+Some frontends & services use a custom fork, but all source code is linked.

 ---